rust-lang/cargo/src/doc/src/reference/workspaces.md

 edition = "2021"     # the edition, will have no effect on a resolver used in the workspace authors = ["Alice <a@example.com>", "Bob <b@example.com>"]
 ```

+Unless explicitly set through [`workspace.default-members`](#the-default-members-field),
+every member of a virtual workspace is considered as a default member.

 Note that in a virtual manifest the [`resolver = "2"`](resolver.md#resolver-versions)
 should be specified manually.
 It is usually deduced from the [`package.edition`][package-edition]